Ancillary statistic: In recovery of information

 It turns out that, if $T_1$ is a non-sufficient statistic and $T_2$ is ancillary, one can sometimes recover all the information about the unknown parameter contained in the entire data by reporting $T_1$ while conditioning on the observed value of $T_2$.
 This is known as conditional inference.

 For example, suppose that $X_1, X_2$ follow the $N(\theta, 1)$ distribution where $\theta$ is unknown.
-Note that, even though $X_1$ is not sufficient for $\theta$ (since its Fisher information is 1, whereas the Fisher information of the complete statistic $\overline{X}$ is 2), by additionally reporting the ancillary statistic $X_1 - X_2$, one obtains a join distribution with Fisher information 2.
+Note that, even though $X_1$ is not sufficient for $\theta$ (since its Fisher information is 1, whereas the Fisher information of the complete statistic $\overline{X}$ is 2), by additionally reporting the ancillary statistic $X_1 - X_2$, one obtains a joint distribution with Fisher information 2.

 Ancillary complement

 Given a statistic T that is not sufficient, an ancillary complement is a statistic U that is ancillary and such that (T, U) is sufficient.
 Intuitively, an ancillary complement "adds the missing information" (without duplicating any).

 The statistic is particularly useful if one takes T to be a maximum likelihood estimator, which in general will not be sufficient; then one can ask for an ancillary complement.
 In this case, Fisher argues that one must condition on an ancillary complement to determine information content: one should consider the Fisher information content of T to not be the marginal of T, but the conditional distribution of T, given U: how much information does T add?
 This is not possible in general, as no ancillary complement need exist, and if one exists, it need not be unique, nor does a maximum ancillary complement exist.